 So, what exactly is a PEO?
 Short for professional employer organization, a PEO provides comprehensive HR solutions to small and medium-sized businesses through a co-employment relationship.
 This relationship is a true partnership where employer responsibilities are shared between the PEO and the business owner.
 The business owner’s employees will also have an employment relationship with the PEO, allowing the PEO to become the employer of record.
 This enables the PEO to take over the filing of payroll taxes.

-Additionally, the PEO is responsible for human resources functions, payroll, benefits administration, risk management and workers’ compensation duties to help keep the company compliant.
+Additionally, the PEO is responsible for human resources functions, payroll, benefits administration, risk management, and workers’ compensation duties to help keep the company compliant.
 However, the business owner still retains full control over the core business functions, including the direct supervision of employees and management of the work performed.

-In addition to having a dedicated team of experienced professionals working hard to ensure a positive employee experience from the benefits, safety, payroll and HR side of the business, they also help keep your business compliant, free up your valuable time so you can focus on growing your business and enable your organization to gain access to the latest HR technology.
+In addition to having a dedicated team of experienced professionals working hard to ensure a positive employee experience from the benefits, safety, payroll, and HR side of the business, they also help keep your business compliant, free up your valuable time so you can focus on growing your business and enable your organization to gain access to the latest HR technology.
 But that’s not all.
 When you partner with a PEO, your employees gain access to Fortune 500-style benefits packages at an affordable rate.
 And for some business owners, this alone is what originally brought them to seek out a PEO.
 Through co-employment, the PEO is able to combine all of their clients’ employees together into one large pool.
 This allows the PEO to gain access to similar benefits packages as large corporations at some of the most competitive rates available.
-This save you time, money, increases employee retention and makes your small business more attractive when recruiting talent, especially in the tight labor market we’re in today.
-You can read more about small businesses, health insurance and the PEO option here.
+This saves you time, money, increases employee retention, and makes your small business more attractive when recruiting talent, especially in the tight labor market we’re in today.
+You can read more about small businesses, health insurance, and the PEO option here.

 Common Misconceptions About PEOs

 Many business owners fear they will lose control of their employees, or they will need to replace their current HR manager with the PEO.
 And as daunting as it is to process payroll alone, handing it off to someone else scares some business owners (read more here).
 Or they may even fear their employees will not like the change.
 We’re happy to say, none of these are true.
-A PEO works to support small and medium-sized business owners and their worksite employees bringing knowledge, helping hands and peace of mind.
+A PEO works to support small and medium-sized business owners and their worksite employees bringing knowledge, helping hands, and peace of mind.
 PEOs are used to working directly with HR managers, keeping them up-to-date with ever-changing, complex HR and tax laws.
 And if a tricky situation arises, they will provide expert guidance.

 Just remember, not all PEOs are created equal.
 Look for PEOs who have completed the voluntary, rigorous certification process through the Internal Revenue Service (IRS), earning the designation Certified Professional Employer Organization (CPEO).
 Not all PEOs will pass the certification process which includes a thorough review of the PEO’s financials and other company information.
 Find out more about what the CPEO designation means and why it matters here.